 Most of these areas have their own bars too, which is nice.
 You usually don’t have to wait too long for a drink.
 It gets pretty busy on the weekends since they have solid DJs.
 Luckily, they have an extra bar open outside to help with the increase in demand.

 Regardless of if you’re a hardcore gamer or not, these are some unique places to hang out with friends and enjoy delicious drinks.
 If you get a chance to check them out let me know what your think!

 Before you go, be sure to check out a few of my other local posts:

 Enjoy this post?
-Share it with others!
+Share it!
 And be sure to follow me on Insta (@guidedbydestiny) for more Tampa Bay and travel!